 The HP PageWide Pro 577dw is the top-of-the-line model in a series of small business inkjet printers designed to give laser printers a run for their money.
 And with fast print speeds, high-quality output and a conveniently flexible USB port, HP's $961 workhorse printer should easily meet the demands that a small office can throw at it.
+It's the best all-in-one printer we've seen for offices and small work groups.

 Editors Note 8/14/18: Security researchers have discovered a flaw in fax-enabled all-in-one printers (including this model) that can let an attacker take over your printer and other connected devices with a malicious fax.
 HP has issued a patch to protect against this flaw, so please visit HP’s support page for this printer and update your firmware.